char-lotl/knights-tour/readme.md

 ## Contributing

-This particular project is mostly a done deal; I'm not especially interested in extending its functionality beyond nicer output formatting.
+This particular project is mostly a done deal; I'm not especially interested in extending its functionality.

 ## License